Eusebio Di Francesco: Hellas Verona

+Frosinone

+On 1 July 2023, Di Francesco was named the new head coach of newly promoted Serie A club Frosinone, replacing outgoing manager Fabio Grosso.
+Despite an impressive start of the season, Frosinone were eventually relegated on the final matchday of the season, leading Di Francesco to depart from the club with immediate effect.

+Venezia

+On 26 June 2024, Di Francesco was hired as the new head coach of newly promoted Serie A club Venezia on a two-year deal.
+However, Venezia finished in the relegation zone during the 2024–25 season and were relegated to Serie B.

+Return to Lecce

+On 26 June 2025, Di Francesco was reappointed as the head coach of Lecce for the 2025–26 season.

 Personal life

 Eusebio Di Francesco has a son, Federico (born in 1994), who followed his father's footsteps by becoming a footballer too.
 He plays as a winger and made his Serie A debut in March 2013 at the age of 18.
 Eusebio Di Francesco was named after the Portuguese Football legend Eusébio.